PowFPS1/WiiMedic/README.md

 **Controller Diagnostics** — Live input monitor for GameCube controllers and Wii Remotes.
 Checks battery level, stick drift, and IR sensor function.
 Good for figuring out if a controller is broken or miscalibrated.

 **Network Test** — Scans for nearby access points and pulls your WiFi module info (MAC address, firmware version, channel info).
-The network stuff is threaded now, so it won't just hang and make you think the app crashed.
+The network stuff is threaded now, so it won't hang and make you think the app crashed.

 **Report Generator** — Saves everything to `WiiMedic_Report.txt` on your SD card.